1 Enoch 53:3

 Pseudepigrapha

-2 And their hands commit lawless deeds, And the sinners devour all whom they lawlessly oppress: Yet the sinners shall be destroyed before the face of the Lord of Spirits, And they shall be banished from off the face of His earth, And they shall perish for ever and ever.
-3 For I saw all the angels of punishment abiding (there) and preparing all the instruments of Satan.
-4 And I asked the angel of peace who went with me: 'For whom are they preparing these instruments?'
-5 And he said unto me: 'They prepare these for the kings and the mighty of this earth, that they may thereby be destroyed.
+2 They commit unlawful acts, and the sinners consume all they oppress unlawfully: yet, sinners will be destroyed from the presence of the Lord of Spirits, expelled from His earth, and they will be gone forever.
+3 I saw all the angels of punishment waiting there, preparing all the instruments of Satan.
+4 I asked the angel of peace who accompanied me, 'For whom are they preparing these instruments?'
+5 He replied, 'They are preparing these for the kings and the powerful of this earth, that they may be destroyed through them.'

 2 Enoch 42:1